gruijter/PW2PY_DOCKER/README.md

 ```

 ## Step 3.
 Open a new console and modify two config files
-Modify the two files so they contain all your circle adresses.
+Modify the two files so they contain all your circle adresses and the names for each circle.
+In pw-conf.json set "loginterval": "60"
+In pw-control.json set "monitor": "yes"

+For detailed config instructions visit https://github.com/SevenW/Plugwise-2-py

 Exit the editor with CTRL-x and save the file using the same name.
 ```
 sudo nano /var/lib/docker/volumes/pw2py/_data/config/pw-conf.json
 ```